-The Sustained Surface Combatant Capability pathfinder project in 2006 recommended a three-class solution; C1, a task-group enabled anti-submarine warfare frigate; C2, a general purpose frigate; C3, providing Mine Countermeasure, Hydrographic and Patrol capabilities.
-The Sustained Surface Combatant Capability project highlighted a need for up to ten C1s and eight C2s.
-Type 26 C1 was to be built first at a rate of one per year, followed by C2.
+The Sustained Surface Combatant Capability pathfinder project recommended a three-class solution for Future Surface Combatant.
+The first class, Type 26 (C1), a task-group enabled anti-submarine warfare frigate.
+The second, C2, a general purpose frigate.
+The third, C3, to provide Mine Countermeasure, Hydrographic and Patrol capabilities.
+The Sustained Surface Combatant Capability Pathfinder highlighted a need for up to ten Type 26 (C1) and eight C2s.
+Type 26 (C1) was to be built first at a rate of one per year, followed by C2.
 This approach also met the needs of industrial sustainability whilst fulfilling the Royal Navy requirement.

-It was on this basis that the Concept Phase progressed to the Initial Gate approval for Future Surface Combatant (C1) on 18 March 2010.
-It was anticipated that Main Gate approval would be sought by the middle of the decade and estimated that for a ten ship class the procurement cost would be (inclusive of VAT and inflation), with a whole life cost of (inclusive of VAT and inflation), assuming a ship life of 25 years.
+It was on this basis that the Concept Phase progressed to form the basis of the Initial Gate approval for Type 26 (C1) on 18 March 2010.
+It was anticipated that Main Gate approval would be sought by the middle of the decade and estimated that for a ten ship class the procurement cost would be \\\ (inclusive of VAT and inflation), with a whole life cost of \\\ (inclusive of VAT and inflation), assuming a ship life of 25 years.
 It was also recognised that there would be a Strategic Defence and Security Review following the General Election.
-Subsequently as part of the approval, it was planned that there would be a mid-phase review point to assess the impact of any changes in policy driven by that review.
+Subsequently as part of the approval, it was planned that there would be a mid-phase review point to assess the impact of any changes in policy driven by that Review.

-The approval from the Investment Approvals Board capped the "not to exceed" value of the Assessment Phase at the 50% level.
-All non-UK new design and build options were discounted at the Initial Gate, as recorded in the Investment Appraisal, noting the over-arching agreement with BAE Systems Maritime - Naval Ships in the Terms of Business Agreement (TOBA) (dated 21 July 2009).
+The Approved budgetary level (VAT inc) for the non-competitive procurement of the assessment work at 50% confidence, consisted of £158.4M total direct resource consumption.
+The approval from the Investment Approvals Board capped the "not to exceed" value of the Assessment Phase at this 50% level.
+All non-UK new design and build options were discounted at the Initial Gate, as recorded in the Investment Appraisal, noting the over-arching agreement with BAE Systems Maritime - Naval Ships in the Terms of Business Agreement (dated 21 July 2009).